nkhakwan/week9ThursdayScrable/README.md

 ## Technologies Used

-* C# Interface was the new thing Today.
+* C# Classes, Dictionary and various Methods

-## Technical Specs
+## Specs
-### None really.
-Just go to ToDoList directory and run "dotnet build and dotnet run" .
+### Start: Program would prompt you to enter any English Word
-### Prompt would ask you the date, month and year of your choice and give back to you the number of days occuring from the begininng of that year to the date input by the user.
-In it's final form it would tell the day of the week for the date a user inputs
+### Execution: On entering the word you'll get the value of that word in numbers

 ### License